tuxnam/ML-ICL-Capstone-FinalProject/README.md

 In recent years, the risk of cyber attacks on Industrial Control Systems (ICS) has intensified.
 Threats targeting critical infrastructure, living off the land tactics, and gaps in incident response plans pose significant challenges.
 Proactive defense strategies and a focus on defense-in-depth are crucial.
 This project aims to detect cyber attacks and anomalies in electric transmission system from 37 power systems using measurements related to electric transmission system normal, disturbance, control, cyber attack behaviors.

-The approach taken for this project is to compare three supervised learning algorithms (K-Nearest Neighbors (k-NN), Gradient Boosting and Support Vecotr Machines) in order to predict the classification of an anomaly between three potential classes: Attack Events, Natural Events, No Events.
+The approach taken for this project is to compare three supervised learning classification algorithms (Random Forests, Gradient Boosting and Support Vecotr Machines) in order to predict the classification of an anomaly between three potential classes: Attack Events, Natural Events, No Events.
 The reason for selecting these three models, the rationale behind it and the approach are depicted further in the following sections, and in the associated model card.

 The project consist of: